 Reissue after revocation is not supported.

-The SSL Issuing CA is required to go through the initial registration process described in Section 4.1 in this document to obtain a new Certificate.
+After a Certificate has been revoked, the Client Issuing CA is required to go through the initial registration process described in Section 4.1 to obtain a new Certificate.

 3.4.3 Re-verification and Revalidation of Identity When Certificate Information Changes